6 Business Impacts of Poor Communication In the Workplace

 2. Poor customer service

 Customer service is impacted in two ways by poor communication in the workplace.
-First, employees don’t have the information they need to do quality work.
-For field service teams, lacking resources and information while on the job is detrimental to key metrics like first-time fix rates, utilization rates, and customer satisfaction.
+First, employees don’t have the information they need to do quality work, which can be quite detrimental for customer-facing roles such as field service technicians.

 Second, low employee morale is felt by customers during their interactions and creates a negative experience.
 Sears found that a five-point improvement in employee attitude resulted in a 1.3% increase in customer satisfaction and thus a 0.5% increase in company revenue.